Moral Overconfidence (Mark 14:66-72)

 Friends, don’t overestimate yourself.
 1 Corinthians puts it well: “Therefore let anyone who thinks that he stands take heed lest he fall” (1 Corinthians 10:12).
 We are never more in danger than when we think we’re not in danger.

 The amazing thing: God gives grace to those who know they can’t handle temptation on their own.
-He’s given us the body so we can support each other.
+He’s given us the body, so we can support each other.
 He promises his grace to those who struggle and are weak.
-Our greatest problems when we overestimate our ability to handle temptation on our own.
+Our greatest problems are when we overestimate our ability to handle temptation on our own.
 We can’t.
 We don’t have what it takes.
 The more we think we do, the greater the danger to our souls.
 The only way we can survive the trials we face is with complete dependence on God and an awareness that we don’t have what it takes.

 Second, see the hope.
 It’s very difficult to spot any hope in this passage until you realize that the very reason that Jesus was going to the cross is for people like Peter, like you, and like me.
 Later, Jesus restores Peter.
 He goes on to become a key leader in the church.
 In just a few weeks Peter “is no longer a cowering disciple running from a servant girl’s accusation.
 He is now the Spirit-filled apostle of Jesus Christ, facing down the most powerful religious leaders in the country” (Mark Strauss)